harnen/p2p-service-discovery/doc/report/report.md

 ![a](./img/Figure_3.png)

 The graph above shows the number of messages received by nodes in the network.
 The ticket protocol sends advertisement and lookups to a higher number of nodes and expieriences high number of received messages.
+We're currently investigating why there's a significant disproportion in the number of received message between nodes.
 In contract, the noticket protocol sends advertisement and lookups to a small portion of the nodes (close to the topic hash) and produces lower overhead.

 The same applies for the sent messages